garbados/the-emerald-green/doc/the_order_of_things.md

 You have to stay steady not just to stay the course, But to listen to the earth under you, inside of you, To hear what moves ahead.
+Strange barriers may cleave you
+From the things you find you want.

 ## The Two of Wands